reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 The Bill of Materials (BOM) is a spreadsheet that matches the component names from design with actual physical components.
 Both tools, OrCAD and KiCad, can automatically generate these lists but might need some post-processing.
 Similarly to the drill files, there is no standard, but there are several recommendations and best practices.
 In general, `*.csv` and `*.xlsx` files are accepted, and we use both across the repositories.

-Arguably the most crucial feature of a BOM is descriptive headers: the manufacturer will open the file and then try to match columns to the expected fields with as little manual intervention and margin for error as possible.
+Arguably the most crucial feature of a BOM is descriptive headers: the assembler will open the file and then try to match columns to the expected fields with as little manual intervention and margin for error as possible.

 - **ID**, **Item**, or **Line #** (optional): unique row number
 - **Qty**: number of components of this type
 - **RefDes**: A single reference designator or a list of designators as used in the schematics
 - **Description**: Generic description of part
 - **Footprint** or **Package**: the components package
-- **Manufacturer** (optional): Manufacturer name
+- **Manufacturer** (optional): Component manufacturer name
-- **MPN** or **Manufacturer #**: Manufacturer product number, e.g., `RMCF0603JT220R`.
+- **MPN** or **Manufacturer #**: Component manufacturer product number, e.g., `RMCF0603JT220R`.
 - [SUPPLIER]PN, e.g., **DigikeyPN** (optional): PN of a specific supplier, e.g., DigiKey, Mouser, LCSC, for example, `RMCF0603JT220RDKR-ND`
 - **Notes** or **Instructions**: Additional comments, for example, specify if it's OK to use a generic component from the **Description** or determine alternatives to the suggested part.